GeorgeS-data/nhs-cancer-treatment-analysis/README.md

 ### 3. Percentage Matrix

-Compares all ICBs side by side across the 4 years.
-Showcasing how most tend to drop from 2021 to 2022 and then improve over 2022 to 2024.
-Sliders placed to be able to interact with dashboard to see which ICB's performed best each year, and how that stood up over other years:
+Compares all ICBs side by side across the 4 years, showcasing how most tend to drop from 2021 to 2022 and then improve over 2022 to 2024.
+Sliders placed to be able to interact with dashboard and see which ICB's performed best each year, exploring how that stood up over other years:

 - **Clustered bar chart**:
   Displays % treated within 62 days for each ICB by year